 Last year I hosted a gardening event on behalf of the Home Depot.
 While I was there, I had a chance to chat with a few of their gardening experts, who explained that one of the biggest problems for most novice gardeners is that they don’t fertilize nearly enough!

-In most cases, an all purpose fertilizer will work really well—try Dr. Earth’s All Purpose Organic or Miracle Gro Organic All Purpose Plant Food—but it is also a good idea to test your soil on a regular basis to make sure the pH level is in the correct range.
+In most cases, all-purpose fertilizers will work really well—try Dr. Earth’s All Purpose Organic or Miracle-Gro Organic All Purpose Plant Food—but it is also a good idea to test your soil on a regular basis to make sure the pH level is in the correct range.
 A pH level that is too high or too low will seriously affect your plant growth.
 We use this electronic soil tester to make sure our pH levels are where they should be.

 The rule of thumb in temperate climates is that your garden should get about an inch of water per week.
 You can measure this with some sort of rain gauge.
 However, in hot climates, especially for gardens that get a lot of sun, you will have to water a lot more than that!
 I definitely had to water my garden at least once a day or it would start to wilt very quickly!
 One tip I learned from a reader on Instagram was that watering during the hottest part of the day is a very bad idea, as it can actually burn the plants!
 Try watering in the morning or at dusk.